Dental Dentures in Greenville, SC

 - If you have loose teeth that cannot chew or feel very uncomfortable.
 It may be hard, but it is best to have them removed and get dentures.

 It is difficult to picture yourself with dental dentures, especially if you are quite young.
-However, as Dr. Carl Burton advises, it may be the best thing for you.
+However, as Dr. H. Carl Burton Jr, DMD advises, it may be the best thing for you.

 Types of Dentures